cuinjune/pd-tutorial/README.md

 If you are using **Windows**, open the downloaded installer file and follow the default instructions.

-If you are using **macOS**, unzip the downloaded file and move it to the Applications folder.
+If you are using **macOS**, unzip the downloaded file and move it to the **Applications** folder.
-In case the app doesn't open because of the verification issue, open the app while holding down the Control key.
+In case the app doesn't open because of the verification issue, open the app while holding down the **Ctrl** key.

 If you are using **Linux**, run the following terminal commands to install and open Pure Data:
 ```